winktool/pandrs/README.md

 ## Performance Optimization Results

-The implementation of optimized column-oriented storage and lazy evaluation system has achieved significant performance improvements:
+The implementation of optimized column-oriented storage, lazy evaluation system, and GPU acceleration has achieved significant performance improvements:

 ### Performance Comparison of Key Operations